Defence of the Realm: Plot

 Mullen visits the young man in prison (caught by police at the start of the film) telling him that his accomplice is dead.
 This leads him to go to the site where the film began; a high security, but seemingly unmanned military base actually run by the USAF near the village of Brandon.
-Mullen realizes that the USAF presence in the UK involves a nuclear weapon capability and Markham seems linked to aims to rid the UK of such things.
-This may have been the motive to start a mudslinging campaign.
+Mullen realises that the USAF presence in the UK involves a nuclear weapon capability and Markham seems linked to aims to rid the UK of such things.
+This may have been the motive to start a smear campaign.

 With the help of Nina Beckman, Mullen continues to investigate the affair, despite a break-in at his flat, surveillance and other attempts to stop him.

 When he goes to publish the story, his editor calls him in to say it is a great story but they cannot publish due to the Official Secrets Act.
 Moreover, the newspaper owner, Kingsbrook (a character akin to Lord Beaverbrook), has personally intervened to make sure it isn't published.
 But how did he know it existed?

-Mullen discovers the "KGB agent" was actually a British agent, so asks the editor where they got the source that said he was KGB.
-He gives up the name Anthony Clegg (Oliver Ford Davies).
-But when he confronts Clegg in a gentleman's club, he is grabbed by two henchmen and driven to an office for questioning by senior officials.
-Without explanation, then is escorted, then left alone outside the industrial building.
-He returns to his ransacked flat.
-Nina arrives at the door but as she steps inside, a bomb goes off, likely killing them both.
+Mullen discovers the "KGB agent" was actually a British agent, so asks an editor at his newspaper where they got the source that said he was KGB and is given the name Anthony Clegg (Oliver Ford Davies).
+But when he confronts Clegg in a gentleman's club, he is grabbed by three plain clothes police men and driven to a government building for questioning by three unnamed senior government officials who question him about his 'patriotism' and whether he thinks its wise to run the story when it would be against the 'National Interest'.
+When he insists he will run the story he is escorted of the building, which he discovers is near Parliament.

-However, she had already posted the incriminating evidence to Germany and the story of the near-nuclear-disaster spreads across the globe through the European press.
+Mullen returns to his ransacked flat then Nina arrives but as she steps inside, a bomb goes off, but Nina had already posted the incriminating evidence to Germany and the story of the near-nuclear-disaster spreads across the globe through the European press.

+The film does not confirm if Mullen or Nina were killed or not.